Kaukės: Production

 A group of celebrities compete anonymously on stage, singing in full costumes over a series of episodes.
-The competing celebrities have to sign strict confidentiality agreement and they can't tell anybody (their friends and families) that they are competing in project Kaukės.
+The competing celebrities have to sign strict confidentiality agreement and they cannot tell anybody (their friends and families) that they are competing in project Kaukės.
 During interviews their voices are distorted by special programs and they only sing as best as they can without any special effects.
 Each episode, a portion of the competitors are paired off into face-off competitions, in which each will perform a song of his or her choice.
-From each face-off, the panelists vote: the winner's safe for the week, while the loser is put up for elimination.
-At the end of the episode, the losers of the face-offs are then subjected to new votes of the panelists to determine who will not continue; the eliminated singer then enters the stage where it turns its back to the camera, takes off its mask, then turns around to reveal his/her identity.
+From each face-off, the panelists vote: the winners safe for the week, while the loser is put up for elimination.
+At the end of the episode, the losers of the face-offs are then subjected to new votes of the panelists to determine who will not continue; the eliminated singer then enters the stage where they turn their back to the camera, takes off their mask, then turn around to reveal his/her identity.

 In addition to the singing competition, hints to each masked singer's identity are offered during the show.
 Pre-taped interviews are given as hints and feature the celebrities' distorted voices.
-The panelists are given time to speculate the identity of the singer after the performance and ask them a single question, or the contestant says a clue about themselves or they bring their things as clues and panelists try to determine their identity.
-In the first season winner was picked by panelists, in the second panelists had only one option to pick the 3rd place winner and for last two contestants only audience voted and picked the winner.
-And in the 3rd season only audience voted for all 3 contestants.
+The panelists are given time to speculate the identity of the singer after the performance and ask them a single question, or the contestant provides a clue about themselves or they bring their things as clues and panelists try to determine their identity.
+In the first season the winner was picked by panelists, in the second, panelists had only one option to pick the third-place winner and for the last two contestants only the audience voted and picked the winner.
+And in the third season only the audience voted for all three contestants.

-The process of contestants getting to the arena is that there are getting messages from the director to there they need to drive to the agreed place.
-Later there are picked up from that place by guards in a car with tinted windows.
+The process of contestants getting to the arena is that they are getting messages from the director as to where they need to drive to the agreed place.
+Later they are picked up from that place by guards in a car with tinted windows.
 Contestants have to put on a black hoodie and black face shield.
-The arena is cleared that no people can enter there and the contestant is lead to his or her room by guards.
-They spend whole day in that room and they can't leave that room alone.
+The arena is cleared so that no people can enter there and the contestant is lead to his or her room by guards.
+They spend whole day in that room and they cannot leave that room alone.
 They have contacts to people that they can only talk to.
-Only 5 people know who competes in the project.
-Then the time comes for contestant to perform they put on their costumes (there are helped by stylists to put on costumes) and they go to stage to perform.
+Only five people know who competes in the project.
+Then the time comes for the contestant to perform, and they put on their costumes (there are helped by stylists to put on costumes) and they go to stage to perform.

 Costumes

-The costumes are partly replicates that were used in other international versions as well as national motives such as Šakotis.
+The costumes are partly replicates that were used in other international versions as well as national motifs such as Šakotis.